Senate Republican says U.S. police reform proposal may be done in week or two | Law-Order

 Civilians currently face numerous legal barriers in trying to hold police departments or municipalities accountable for civil rights violations.
 According to Supreme Court precedent, they typically must show that official policies or certain customs were the "moving force" behind their injuries, or that the officer had been improperly trained.
 Courts often dismiss those claims citing an absence of evidence.
 'HEAVY ON GESTURES'

 Scott said he was in talks with Democratic Senator Cory Booker and Democratic Representative Karen Bass, who introduced the George Floyd Act.
-"I am committed to meaningful police reform," Booker told reporters, saying he did not want to characterize the discussions.
+Booker confirmed there were talks, but repeatedly declined to characterize the discussions.
+"I am committed to meaningful police reform," he told reporters.

-Referring to the fatal police shooting of a Black teenage girl in Columbus, Ohio, on Tuesday, Booker added: "We have a crisis in this country and there needs to be more accountability."
-A spokesman for Bass' office did not immediately respond to requests for comment.
-Bass said on Tuesday she was optimistic about her talks with Scott and thought it would be possible to pass a bill in the next couple of months.
+Bass also declined to give details about the talks, but told reporters in a Senate hallway: "There's a lot of room for discussion around qualified immunity ...
+We need the individual officers and the agencies to be accountable."
+Bass said she hoped there would be a Senate bill by May 25.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)